Yosi-15/SisOp-2025/Flowchart_Booting_System.md

 8. **Login Interface**

    * A graphical login manager (like `GDM`, `LightDM`, or Windows login screen) is presented, allowing the user to log in and start a user session.

----

-If you'd like, I can generate a visual version of this flowchart as an image.
-Would you like me to do that?